-Supervised person is not actively engaged in other business or investment-related activities.
+Supervised person may be actively engaged in other business or investment-related activities including Board Member - Baltimore Chesapeake Bay Outward Bound School.

 Adviser has no supervised or management persons who receive an economic benefit from any entity other than a client for providing advisory services.